 But it is not taken seriously, let alone accepted because there is no ontology, no explanation in terms of fundamental existence.
 The superworld is the ontology.
 The inside view is the view of a superworld, and it works exactly as described in QBism.
 A full explanation is given in QBism.

 The evidence is clear to see once we know what we are looking at.
 It is this type of world, a superworld, on which all physics experiments are in fact performed.
-When we do experiments on it we observe collapse in action because this is an inside-view phenomenon, operating in the inside-view physical reality.
+When we do experiments we observe collapse in action because this is the inevitable effect in the centred world, the world defined by observations.

 It seems like a paradox because it looks as if we are just experimenting on the objective physical reality of the quasi-classical world.
-Which of course it must, by definition.
-The superworld inevitably looks exactly like an ordinary world – this is the superposition of the class of worlds that contains a specific world hologram.
-Thus all the worlds must look identically the same.
-But in fact the domain of experimentation is always a superworld, and this has second-logical-type properties.
+And of course it must look like this, by definition.
+This is the superposition of the class of worlds that look exactly the same, on this inside view.

 The New View

 As described in The World Hologram, this field of information is the active subject of the dynamics.
 This is the protagonist Everett describes for which the collapse dynamics is a real phenomenon.
 This is the ‘observer’.
 This is the key piece missing from the current picture in modern physics.
 The quotes are used because the observer is inevitably taken to be a physical entity.

 So as the operational conscious individual you are the world hologram, and you live in a superworld.
 The experimental evidence for the new perspective is given in The Holographic Universe.
 The really exciting thing is that this kind of world is not only personal, it is a domain in which the individual is at cause in a remarkable manner, as described in Interactive Destiny.
 This is the basis of the new worldview that liberates us from being just passive bystanders in the affairs of the world.
 There is a strange new responsibility, but also a radical new empowerment.